scality/metalk8s/docs/developer/solutions/archive.rst

        image:
          name: solution-name-operator
          tag: 1.0.0
-     ui:
-       image:
-         name: solution-name-ui
-         tag: 1.0.0
      version: 1.0.0

-.. note:: `spec.ui` is an optional key to let MetalK8s handle the deployment
-          of the Solution UI.
-This mechanism is deprecated and will be removed in later versions.
-The Operator will need to handle the deployment and lifecycle of the UI.

 It is recommended for inspection purposes to include some annotations related to the build-time conditions, such as the following (where command invocations